Explore Rio de Janeiro

 Get Your Bearings in Rio de Janeiro

-Don't venture into Tijuca National Parkwithout a guide - it is all too easy to get lost.
+Caution: Don't venture into Tijuca National Park without a guide or local companion - it's too easy to get lost.

-Hotels in Copacabana backstreets - air quality is terrible thanks to backed up traffic.
+Avoid: Hotels in Copacabana backstreets.
+It's noisy and air quality is terrible due to backed-up traffic

 - Ipanema's Best Restaurants